RajeevAtla/blog/_posts/2020-2-1-Kinematics.md

 ## Solution
 Initially, $r+x = a$.
 After a time $t \gg \frac{a}{v}$ has passed, there is effectively no vertical distance, so $r = x = \frac{a}{2}$.

 Notice that we used a conservation law here.
-Usually, we would have used a standard conservation law, like conservation of energy or momentum, but instead, we madee our own conservation law. ༼ʘ̚ل͜ʘ̚༽ ᕦ(ò_óˇ)ᕤJust like mathematics, creativity in physics helps a lot.
-Coming up tomorrow: Chapter 2 of Plasma Physics! (͡ ͡° ͜ つ ͡͡°) See you tomorrow, I've got HW to do! (☞ຈل͜ຈ)☞
+Usually, we would have used a standard conservation law, like conservation of energy or momentum, but instead, we madee our own conservation law.
+༼ʘ̚ل͜ʘ̚༽
+ᕦ(ò_óˇ)ᕤ
+Just like mathematics, creativity in physics helps a lot.
+Coming up tomorrow: Chapter 2 of Plasma Physics!
+(͡ ͡° ͜ つ ͡͡°) See you tomorrow, I've got HW to do! (☞ຈل͜ຈ)☞